 The DLC film thicknesses obtained by FE-FEM for the second specimen set (set II), as shown in Figure 4.9, were 118.0, 118.3, 115.3, and 119.7 nm, with deposition times varying at 19, 15, 30, and 22 minutes for ta-C, ta-C:N, ta-C:Al, and ta-C:Al:N, respectively.
 Even if the coating factors for each of the films, such as the deposition rate, are different, it is clear that each DLC film has a different deposition time.
 Due to the arrangement of carbon atoms in the DLC film chain and the aromatic ring impacted by the doped composition and bond structure, the pressure, bias voltage, and duty cycle are all the same (Wongpanya, Silawong, & Photongkam, 2021; Bootkul et al., 2014; Konkhunthot et al., 2018; Liu et al., 2009).
-Additionally, the stresseffect of the two sets of DLC films was similar to that seen in Table 4.1, where the ta-C:N and ta-C:Al:N specimens were the compressive stress while ta-C:Al is the tensile stress.
+Additionally, the stress effects of the two types of DLC films were similar to what is shown in Table 4.1, where the ta-C:N and ta-C:Al:N samples experienced compressive stress, while ta-C:Al experienced tensile stress.
 Because high-energy N atoms with adequate flow rates may be incorporated into the DLC film (Bootkul et al., 2014), the ta-C:N film's thickness is reached in the lowest deposition time, while the ta-C:Al film requires more time.
-Because of the collision of C and Al ions during the coating, the thickness is the same (Wongpanya, Silawong, & Photongkam, 2021; Xu et al., 2018); as a consequence, the film layer has less C ion coating and carbon bonding.
+Due to the impact of C and Al ions during the coating process, the thickness remains the same; as a result, there is less C ion coating and carbon bonding in the film layer (Wongpanya, Silawong, & Photongkam, 2021; Xu et al., 2018).